Accelerating change: Vinge's exponentially accelerating change

-Kurzweil's The Law of Accelerating Returns
+Kurzweil's Law of Accelerating Returns

 In his 1999 book The Age of Spiritual Machines, Ray Kurzweil proposed "The Law of Accelerating Returns", according to which the rate of change in a wide variety of evolutionary systems (including but not limited to the growth of technologies) tends to increase exponentially.
 He gave further focus to this issue in a 2001 essay entitled "The Law of Accelerating Returns".
 In it, Kurzweil, after Moravec, argued for extending Moore's Law to describe exponential growth of diverse forms of technological progress.
-Whenever a technology approaches some kind of a barrier, according to Kurzweil, a new technology will be invented to allow us to cross that barrier.
-He cites numerous past examples of this to substantiate his assertions.
-He predicts that such paradigm shifts have and will continue to become increasingly common, leading to "technological change so rapid and profound it represents a rupture in the fabric of human history".
 He believes the Law of Accelerating Returns implies that a technological singularity will occur before the end of the 21st century, around 2045.
-The essay begins:
+Kurzweil elaborates on his views in his books The Age of Spiritual Machines and The Singularity Is Near.